leptos-rs/book/src/async/10_resources.md

 }
 ```

-Resources also provide a `refetch()` method that allows you to manually reload the data (for example, in response to a button click) and a `loading()` method that returns a `ReadSignal<bool>` indicating whether the resource is currently loading or not.
+Resources also provide a `refetch()` method that allows you to manually reload the data (for example, in response to a button click).

 ```admonish sandbox title="Live example" collapsible=true